-FINANCIAL ASSETS - INITIAL RECOGNITION AND MEASUREMENT Financial assets are recognised when the company becomes a party to the contractual provisions of the instruments.
+(11) FINANCIAL ASSETS - INITIAL RECOGNITION AND MEASUREMENT provisions of the instruments.
 Financial assets are initially measured at fair value.
-Transaction costs that are directly attributable to the acquisition or issue of financial assets (other than financial assets at fair value through profit or loss) are added to or deducted from the fair value of the financial assets, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial assets at FVTPL are recognised immediately in profit or loss.
-A trade receivable without a significant financing component is initially measured at the transaction price.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets is initially measured at the transaction price.